asl2214/Defensive-Security/README.md

 ## Overview
 For this project, we played the role of a SOC analyst at a small company called Virtual Space Industries (VSI).
 The scenario that was given was that a rival company called JobeCorp was rumored to launch a cyberattack on VSI.
 Our job was to create a SIEM that would monitor potential attacks on VSI's systems and applications.
 The team was given **Windows Server Logs** and **Apache Server Logs** that represented normal internet activity.
 The Windows Server Logs contain intellectual property of VSI's next-generation virtual reality programs while Apache Server Logs are from VSI's main public-facing website.
+Baseline logs were then compared to attack logs to check the efficacy of the thresholds chosen for alerts.

 ## Reviewing Normal Windows Server Logs